 - 1. A phone call to inform parents that a reflection letter will be sent home following an incident that has taken place at school.
+A copy of this will be placed in the child's file.
 This letter will be a brief outline of the restorative conversation that took place with a member of the Senior Leadership Team (see appendix 2). - 2.
 Repeated letters home will result in parents being invited into school to meet with the class teacher and/or a member of the Senior Leadership Team. - 3.
 Parents will be invited into school to discuss their child's behaviour with the headteacher. - 4.
-If extreme behaviours continue, the school will seek additional advice from external agencies e.g. The Hampshire Behaviour Support Team or an Educational Psychologist.
-An individual behaviour plan will be formulated and this will be reviewed termly and/or as necessary.

-- 5. If a child continues to exhibit behaviours classed as non-negotiable the child will undertake an internal suspension in school where they will be asked to complete their work with an adult in a safe and quiet room away from their friends.
+If extreme behaviours continue, the school will seek additional advice from external agencies e.g. The Hampshire Behaviour Support Team or an Educational Psychologist and an action plan will be formulated together with the child's parents/carers.
+This will be reviewed half-termly. - 5.
+If a child continues to exhibit behaviours classed as non-negotiable the child will undertake an internal suspension in school where they will be asked to complete their work with an adult in a safe and quiet room away from their friends.
 Parents will be informed prior to this taking place. - 6.
 Where continual unsafe behaviour choices are made by the child, there may be a need to implement a part-time timetable. - 7.
-Following a review of the risk assessment, the headteacher may choose to suspend your child from school for a fixed period of time. - 8.
-In extreme circumstances, if the child's behaviour does not improve despite following the above procedures, the Headteacher has the authority to permanently exclude a child from the school.
-This is detailed in the Government's Suspension and Permanent Exclusion Guidance (September 2023), as follows:
+As a last resort, following a review of the risk assessment, the headteacher may choose to suspend your child from school.